 Other outstanding notes of L Brands include \$350 million of 6.95% notes due March 2033.
-We intend to use a portion of the net proceeds from the offering of the notes hereby to redeem the 6.900% notes due 2017.

 DESCRIPTION OF THE NOTES

 As used below, the terms "we," "us," "our" and "L Brands" refer only to L Brands, Inc. and not to any of its Subsidiaries.
 The definitions of certain capitalized terms used in this description are set forth below under "-Certain Definitions."
 Capitalized terms used but not defined in this section shall have the meanings set forth in the Indenture.